signalfx/gdi-specification/specification/tracestate.md

 ### Configuration

-OpenTelemetry-based implementations will already have the ability to inject and extract fields into the tracestate.
+OpenTelemetry-based implementations will already have the ability to inject and extract fields into the `tracestate`.
 Splunk otel distributions MUST provide a way for users to opt-into the passing of additional Cisco/bespoke trace state.

 The configuration SHOULD be named `cisco.tracestate.enabled` or an idiomatic